 Attestation—

-An individual’s confirmation, based on a decision following a review, that fulfillment of specified requirements has been demonstrated.
+An individual’s assertion that fulfillment of specified requirements has been demonstrated.
 See also Self-Declaration.

 Audit—

 A systematic, independent, and documented review of records and activities to assess the adequacy of system controls, to ensure compliance with established policies and operational procedures, and to recommend necessary changes in controls, policies, or procedures.